dcBrian/Reddit/README.md

 * Server side Rendering
 * Images optimization
 * Authentication with official Reddit account
-* Create a Post on an existing/new Subreddit
+* Create a Post on an existing / new Subreddit
 * Add Comments / Votes on a specific Post
 * View all Posts related to a subreddit